TESS-Laboratory/Akhabue_PFT_Classification/README.md

 and structure of the data.

-- Traits_observed_from_TRY_Database.csv provides the list of trait observation requested from the TRY database with their acoompanying traid ID as in TRY.
+- Traits_observed_from_TRY_Database.csv provides the list of trait observation requested from the TRY database with their acoompanying trait ID as in TRY.